socialsensingbot/frontend/README.md

 ### Testing

 There is a lot of boiler plate code for testing in the app, as you can imagine that has not been within scope during the work to get this together.
 However going forward using continuous deployment it will be necessary - as continuous deployment mandates automated testing.
 For now, you don't need to implement full continuous deployment.
-Which leads me onto ...

 ###  Issue Tracking

-Finally there are two problems with my version both of which are trivial for me to fix: 1) The massive lag.
-That's because I load all the large JSON files from a secure S3 location (giving you genuine app security).
-However I need to move some of them to an insecure S3 bucket which can be cached as a normal web resource.
+Please see https://github.com/socialsensingbot/frontend/issues for issues.

 ## Further help